iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

   your browser window.
 - **Compare:** Compare different experiments side by side.
 - **Run:** Run experiments by selecting any one commit.
-Refer [here](/doc/studio/user-guide/run-experiments) for details on how to run experiments.
+Refer [here][run-experiments] for details on how to run experiments and track metrics in real-time.
 - **Trends:** Generate trend charts to show metric evolution over time.

+[run-experiments]: /doc/studio/user-guide/run-experiments